What hybrid retrieval is

 Explain mode

-docmancer query "auth setup" --mode hybrid --explain
+docmancer docs query "auth setup" --mode hybrid --explain

 Each result is annotated with the per-source rank that contributed: